When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Once you have filled out the MiChair replacement form, you will get an iCandy case reference number.
-It will arrange collection of the relevant items and send replacement parts within seven working days.
+It will arrange delivery of the replacement part and once that’s arrived, collection of the relevant recalled items.

 If you have any questions, please call iCandy customer services on +44 (0)1767 604400 or email via its website.

 Bethan Siddons, iCandy Technologist, said: ‘As part of iCandy’s continuous quality improvement programme, it has come to our attention that a very limited number of early edition iCandy MiChairs no longer meet our standards.